-Do you have expired or unused prescription medications in your medicine cabinet?
-You might even have bottles stacked behind other bottles, taking up space and creating danger.
-Your first instinct may be to toss the old drugs in the trash or flush them down the toilet, but there is a safer way to get rid of your unwanted medications.
+If you have expired or unused prescription medications in your medicine cabinet, your first instinct may be to toss the old drugs in the trash or flush them down the toilet.
+There is a safer way to get rid of your unwanted medications.

 First, read the drug label or patient information that is packaged with the medication.
 Here, you may find specific information regarding disposal.
 It is important that you do not flush the medication down the toilet unless the instructions tell you to do so.
 This is because drug residues can end up in the water systems—streams, rivers, lakes, and drinking water reservoirs.

-In fact, there are only a few medications, like the narcotics oxycodone and fentanyl that should be flushed.
+There are only a few medications, like opioid pain relievers, that should be flushed.
 This is because these drugs are highly addictive.
 It is safer to keep these medications out of the trash and away from people who may abuse them.

-What if the medication label does not have specific instructions for disposal?
-You have a couple of options:
+If the medication label does not have specific instructions for disposal, you have a couple of options:

 You can throw away expired or unused medication in the trash.
 First you will have to prepare the medication so that it will be in a safer form.
 These instructions apply to both pills and liquids.